 - Ask for referrals.
 Don’t leave this step out.
 It can be as simple and direct as asking “Do you know of any other people at this company that I might want to talk to?
 Can you help me connect with them?”

 - Show your appreciation with a follow-up thank you email sent within 24 hours if possible.
 Not only is this common courtesy, but this gesture can do a lot to strengthen your relationship with that person.
-(And there’s something special to be said about a handwritten note sent by snail mail.)
+(And there’s still something special to be said about a handwritten note sent by snail mail.)

 - Present your resume.
 Perhaps this sounds like odd advice coming from a professional resume writer, but presenting your unsolicited resume now will alter the tone of your meeting and cast you in an unflattering light.
 Of course, if the person you’re meeting with requests your resume, you can always send them a copy (along with your thank you note).